 "I'm an optimist, I've never not been.
 But being as optimist doesn't mean everything in life is like a big bunch of flowers.
 Sometimes the flowers need help, whether it's water or a change of environment."

 Being a caregiver came very naturally to Dr. LaCamera, who was actually the younger of twin brothers, by about fifteen minutes.
 His brother, Frank was a cardiologist in St. Petersburg, FL for more than fifty years before passing away in 2015.
 Their father was a general practitioner in Northeastern Ohio, where they were raised.
 Their grandmother was a midwife in Italy, before immigrating to the U.S. in 1883.

-Dr. LaCamera was recently honored by the ACES Education Foundation for his commitment throughout the years to children.
-He has served on the ACES Education Foundation’s Board of Directors and has helped the organization with the formation of a multigenerational program at Whitney Center.
+Dr. LaCamera was honored by the ACES Education Foundation in 2016 for his commitment throughout the years to children.
+He has served on the ACES Education Foundation's Board of Directors and has helped the organization with the formation of a multigenerational program at Whitney Center.

 He is encouraged by the fact that psychosocial development is becoming more commonplace in schools and youth programs.

 "What I always did, what we all did, was to see a problem, see what we could do, and then – when it became widespread – to move on."

 He says he is also interested in and inspired by the work of so many organizations to reintegrate citizens back into the workforce and their communities.
 He says the best thing for rising professionals and budding philanthropists to do is to keep their eyes and ears open to see where they can be helpful.